flaport/condalayout/README.md

 > Conda + KLayout

-An attempt to have enable a conda-install for [KLayout](https://klayout.de).
+An attempt to enable a conda-install for [KLayout](https://klayout.de).
 Currently only targeting Linux and python 3.8.

 ## Installation